The Unconscious Stories Consumers Tell About You

 In one recent example we worked on, we measured the stories customers tell themselves about a major clothing retailer.
 These stories are about good value, but also an intense, crowded environment; about fashion and trends, but also about everyday basic staples.
 And the fun each customer gets from telling that story – whether the ending is happy or sad – predicts how frequently they will shop in that store.

 Another project was for a leading US food brand.
-Their stories were about family, friends and fun – but we found that specific branches of the story resonated more with different customer segments.
-Stories about neighbourhood and community worked for some, while healthy eating played better in the imagination of others.
+Their stories were about family, friends, and fun – but we found that specific branches of the story resonated more with different customer segments.
+Stories about neighborhood and community worked for some, while healthy eating played better in the imagination of others.

 These stories matter because they go beyond the image that your brand holds today, and tell you the possible futures that are available to you.
 Customers don't know it, but their stories reveal the brand directions they are open to – the narratives they are giving you permission to be part of.